memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 CONFIG_SIZE_OPTIMIZATIONS=y
 ```

 For our release build, we set the symbol `CONFIG_SIZE_OPTIMIZATIONS` to `y` and thereby optimize our release build for _size_: [Build optimizations](https://docs.zephyrproject.org/latest/kconfig.html#CONFIG_COMPILER_OPTIMIZATIONS) are not set up in your _CMake_ configuration, but instead using _Kconfig_.
-Don't worry about all the other symbols in this file for now, we'll catch up on them in the section about [Kconfig hardening](#kconfig-hardening).
+Don't worry about all the other symbols in this file for now.
+We'll catch up on them in the section about [Kconfig hardening](#kconfig-hardening).

 We can now instruct _West_ to use this `prj_release.conf` _instead_ of our `prj.conf` for the build by using the following command: